-If you need relief from hot flashes, call Dr. Dan Wool or book an appointment online today.
+Call Dr. Dan Wool in Scottsdale, Arizona, or book an appointment online today.